A Community of Caring

 The Anti-Cruelty Society’s Kids Who Care program offers families an opportunity to engage in our work while providing valuable education to kids and adults alike!
-Whether making a toy for a dog, reading a book to a cat, or preparing snacks for one of our small mammals, your family will have the chance to make a direct impact on the life of a shelter pet.
+Whether making a toy for a dog or cat, preparing snacks for one of our small mammals or making adoption posters, your family will have the chance to make a direct impact on the life of a shelter pet.

 Youth Who Care